elmahio/documentation/docs/where-is-my-api-key.md

-# Where do I find my API key?
+# Where is my API key?

 API keys are a new concept introduced with version 3.x of our [API](https://elmah.io/api/).
 API keys are located on the organization settings page.